pimcore/pimcore/doc/19_Development_Tools_and_Details/10_Security_Authentication/01_Authenticate_Pimcore_Objects.md

-# Authenticate against Pimcore Objects
+# Authenticate Against Pimcore Objects

 As Symfony's security component is quite complex, Pimcore provides base implementations to facilitate integrating the security configuration with users stored as Pimcore objects.